 Put up a virtual shift-swap board where agents can post full or partial shifts up for grabs (or where they can pick up a new one).
 Then, agents can work amongst themselves to move shifts around, without impacting customer service level.

-Using these techniques gives your agents the development and flexibility they need to stay engaged and happy, all while showing up for your customers.
+Using these workforce optimization techniques gives your agents the development and flexibility they need to stay engaged and happy, all while showing up for your customers.